OAI/tools.openapis.org/README.md

 ### Website

-This is a work-in-progress and as yet undocumented.
+This is a work-in-progress and has yet to be undocumented.